Nomad-Media/samples-js/movies/create-movie/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Gets a content.](ref:getcontent-1)
+> For more information about the API call used got to [Get Content](https://developer.nomad-cms.com/docs/get-content)

 ## Delete Movie